-This Summer has been fabulous, with ample sunshine, warm temperatures and now extended weeks of hot weather beyond usual expectations for this time of year!
+Summer so far has been fabulous, with ample sunshine, warm temperatures and now extended weeks of hot weather beyond usual expectations for this time of year!
 The flip side for us country folk, is that it has resulted in very hard ground.
 This impacts on the growth of grass and crops but also for our animals the hard ground can be very concussive to their joints.
 Scientific Nutritional Products takes a look…

 Our horse's joints are crucial structures facilitating movement and absorbing impact and the joint naturally suffers wear and tear over the years so therefore must be supported.
 Taking good care of your equine's joints with Glucosamine for Horses can ensure your horse or pony remains comfortable, happy in their work helping to prevent the risk of pain or injuries alongside prolonging their ridden career.